EdwardSnyder-NOAA/container-scripts/README.md

    echo $I_MPI_ROOT
    echo $INTEL_ONEAPI_MPI_ROOT
    ```
-2. If things look in order, then run the following to build the externalized spack-stack with the host compilers:
+2. If things look in order, then run the following from the modulefiles directory to build the externalized spack-stack with the host compilers:
    ```
    python3 convert-modules.py -i $img -o $PWD/spack-stack-1.9.2 --host-compilers [-d <list,of,dirs>]
    ```